Things to Do in Southeast Asia in July

 July's brief cloudbursts keep Langkawi's three-tier falls in full flow, and the granite pools stay cool all day.
 You'll trek under 500-year-old meranti trees dripping with epiphytes, then swim underneath a 30 m (98 ft) curtain of water that's reduced to a trickle by March but thunders now.

-Dry mornings in early July mean dust-free laterite paths; you can pedal from Angkor Wat to Pre Rup before 10 AM when the heat peaks at 32 °C (90 °F) and afternoon clouds build for the daily 3 PM downpour.
+Dry mornings in early July mean dust-free laterite paths.
+You can pedal from Angkor Wat to Pre Rup before 10 AM when the heat peaks at 32 °C (90 °F) and afternoon clouds build for the daily 3 PM downpour.

-July is when the cold upwellings from the Lombok Strait push manta rays and oceanic sunfish toward Nusa Penida; visibility regularly hits 25 m (82 ft) and water drops to a brisk 23 °C (73 °F) – bring a 3 mm wetsuit.
+July is when the cold upwellings from the Lombok Strait push manta rays and oceanic sunfish toward Nusa Penida.
+Visibility regularly hits 25 m (82 ft) and water drops to a brisk 23 °C (73 °F), bring a 3 mm wetsuit.

-Rain usually pauses by 6 PM, so evening food walks move from sizzling bánh xèo stands to lantern-lit riverside cafes serving cau lau noodles made with water drawn from ancient Cham wells – a flavor you can’t replicate in dry season.
+Rain usually pauses by 6 PM, so evening food walks move from sizzling bánh xèo stands to lantern-lit riverside cafes serving cau lau noodles made with water drawn from ancient Cham wells, a flavor you can't replicate in dry season.

-July’s higher water level lets longtail boats slip into smaller khlongs off the Chao Phraya; you glide past stilt houses where grandmothers still toss fish scraps to river monitors and orchid farms that smell like damp earth and jasmine after a shower.
+July's higher water level lets longtail boats slip into smaller khlongs off the Chao Phraya.
+You glide past stilt houses where grandmothers still toss fish scraps to river monitors and orchid farms that smell like damp earth and jasmine after a shower.

 July Events & Festivals